robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 Generating HTML files based on reST files every time tests are run obviously adds some overhead.
-If this is a problem, it can be a good idea to convert reST files to HTML using external tools separately and let Robot Framework use the generated files only.
+If this is a problem, it can be a good idea to convert reST files to HTML using external tools separately, and let Robot Framework use the generated files only.

 Editing and encoding